kai-vu/site/theses/index.md

 - **Visual scene understanding for indoor mobile robots** (BSc): In this project you will use the camera feed of the robot and off-the-shelf image recognition algorithms to understand the environment by generating knowledge graphs.
 More information about this project can be found <a href="AM_vsu">here</a>.

-#### Explenations, Narratives and Annotations
+#### Explanations, Narratives and Annotations
 *Supervisors: Lise Stork (l.stork@vu.nl), Ilaria Tiddi (i.tiddi@vu.nl)*

-The following topics are all aimed at providing more understanding for humans using AI, by provising explenations, helping them annotate or creating narratives.
+The following topics are all aimed at providing more understanding for humans using AI, by provising explanations, helping them annotate or creating narratives.
 - **Identifying Formal Narrative from KGs**: (*Ilaria*) The goal of this project is to extract as many narrative as possible (in terms of set of facts) from existing KGs such as DBpedia or Wikidata.
 In order collect these facts, we will use the narrative formal structure as presented in this <a href="http://ceur-ws.org/Vol-2969/paper31-CAOS.pdf">paper</a>.
 - **A Benchmark for understanding Narratives**: (*Ilaria*) Language Models and KGs.
 Work on extending the three existing benchmarks (<a href="https://doi.org/10.5281/zenodo.7081522">1</a>, <a href="https://zenodo.org/record/7118556">2</a>, <a href="https://zenodo.org/record/7120502">3</a>) for understanding narratives.
-- **Recipe variation using gastronomic recipe explenations**: (*Lise, Ilaria*) In this project the goal is to investigate recipe virability by finding explenations for why certain ingrediences taste better than others by using the Food Knowledge Graph.
+- **Recipe variation using gastronomic recipe explanations**: (*Lise, Ilaria*) In this project the goal is to investigate recipe virability by finding explanations for why certain ingrediences taste better than others by using the Food Knowledge Graph.
 More details can be found <a href="LS_recipevar">here</a>.
 - **A tool for Publishing Social Inequality Hypotheses**: (*lise*) The goal of this project is to create a web interface to facilitate the semantic annotation of reasearch papers on inequality plus.
 More information is located <a href="LS_seman">here</a>.